 My Approach to Helping

 I specialize in taking couples from conflict to connection, tailored to the needs of the individual couple.
-My patients tell me that I come across as a warm, rather humorous individual who uses a very practical approach in therapy.
+My patients tell me that I come across as a warm, rather humorous individual who uses a practical approach in therapy.
 I believe in first helping couples decide if they want to work on the relationship or not.
 (Called discernment).
 If so, I devote all my energy to helping couples move forward by learning new skills to communicate and feel connected.
-I also teach couples conflict resolution skills so they can disagree without being disagreeable- that is, communicate with respect and empathy.
+I also teach couples conflict resolution skills so you can disagree without being disagreeable- that is, communicate with respect and empathy.
 I strongly encourage "homework" between sessions designed to strengthen skills, develop common interests (if needed), and to learn to enjoy each other again.

 More Info About My Practice